Corporate Plan2024–25

 International engagement

-Working alongside the Department of Foreign Affairs and Trade, the AEC partners with election management bodies (EMBs) primarily across the Pacific.
-We help these EMBs to deliver their elections while we continue to further build their technical capacity.
-As a development partner, the AEC is recognised globally and its knowledge and experience in election delivery is unrivalled.
+Working closely with the Department of Foreign Affairs and Trade, we partner with electoral management bodies primarily across the Pacific.
+We help them to deliver their elections while continuing to further build their technical capacity.
+As a development partner, the AEC is recognised globally for our knowledge and experience in election delivery.

 By building trust, mutual respect and a shared vision, the AEC promotes peaceful and inclusive societies through sustainable development.
-Our partners in these bilateral endeavours include EMBs, academic institutions and international development agencies.
+Our partners in these bilateral endeavours include electoral management bodies, academic institutions and international development agencies.

 • technical assistance